 Financial liabilities are initially measured at fair value and are subsequently measured at amortized cost.
-The Company's accounts payable and accrued liabilities, convertible debentures and loans payable are measured at amortized cost.
+The Company's accounts payable and accrued liabilities and convertible debentures are measured at amortized cost.

-Notes to Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements For the Years Ended December 31, 2024 and 2023 (Expressed in Canadian Dollars)